What is HTML?

 And this is the main purpose of the HTML – to make the content of the HTML-document accessible to the webbrowsers.
 Aside from making your content accessible to the webbrowser, HTML also add semantics to you content – this means that the webbrowsers and search engines knows what type of content you’ve put up on your webpage and hereby they know how to handle the content.

-Basically, the purpose of HTML is to add meaning to you webpages (some believe that HTML is supposed to affect the look of you webpage, but that is mostly a question of religion and we will look into it later on) so that the browser can show it.
+Basically, the purpose of HTML is to add meaning to your webpages (some believe that HTML is supposed to affect the look of your webpage, but that is mostly a question of religion and we will look into it later on) so that the browser can show.

 And what is HTML5?